elebarone/lab04/README.md

 Please submit your work by pushing it to your GitHub Classroom repository.

 ## Project Assessment
-- **Content Accuracy (20%)**: Accurate descriptions of JIRA's features.
-All information is current, relevant to JIRA’s latest version, and correctly explains the platform's capabilities and settings.
+- **Content Accuracy (20%)**: Accurate descriptions of Dillinger's features.
+All information is current, relevant to the latest version, and correctly explains the platform's capabilities and settings.
 - **Clarity and Readability (20%)**: Information is presented clearly and concisely.
 Sentences are well-constructed, paragraphs are coherent, and there is a logical flow of information that is easy to follow.
-- **Completeness (20%)**: The manual covers key features of JIRA comprehensively, including setup, project creation, issue tracking, integrations, and use of agile methodologies.
+- **Completeness (20%)**: TThe manual covers key features of Dillinger comprehensively, including creating/editing files, exporting documents, and cloud integrations.
 - **Technical Accuracy (10%)**: Technical terms are used accurately and appropriately.
-There is a clear understanding of JIRA’s technical aspects, and technical information is explained in a way that is accessible to both technical and non-technical users.
+There is a clear understanding of Dillinger’s technical aspects, and information is explained in a way that is accessible to both technical and non-technical users.
 - **Formatting and Presentation (10%)**: Excellent use of headings, subheadings, bullet points, and tables.
 The manual is visually appealing and professionally formatted.
 - **Use of Visuals (10%)**: Visual aids like screenshots, diagrams, and charts are used effectively throughout the manual.
 They enhance understanding and are well-integrated into the text.
 - **GatorGrader Compliance (10%)**: Meets all GatorGrader criteria.